oe4dns/tootgroup.py/README.md

 or both of them can be enabled during the setup procedure.

-1. Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon"
+1. Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon".
+For for posts originating from Friendica the correct syntax is "!mastodon".

 2. `tootgroup.py` can also look for direct messages from group members.
 If the group is @mentioned at the very beginning, The message will be reposted as